hungcoding0101/MegaMarket-E-commerce/README.md

 ## :man_technologist: Technical details
 - In front end, global state management is performed by React query in order to guarantee that the state is always updated with fresh data from server
-- Authentication and authorization are implemented by using JWT stored inside a HttpOnly cookie on client side
+- Authentication and authorization are implemented by using JWTs stored inside HttpOnly cookies on client side
 - Any time users upload static resource (like images, videos, etc.) to server, the server will create a new name and a corresponding key for each file.
 Afterwards client side will use that key to access the corresponding file.
-Ther purpose of this is to prevent users to upload malicious files and then trigger them in the server.
+The purpose of this is to prevent users to upload malicious files and then trigger them in the server.